valkey-io/valkey-glide/java/DEVELOPER.md

 ### Troubleshooting

 Some troubleshooting issues:

-- Failed to find cargo after rustup: gradlew may need to be restarted to recognize the new path.
-If clearing the gradle cache doesn't work, you may need to restart your machine.
+- Failed to find `cargo` after `rustup`: `gradle` daemon may need to be restarted via `./grardlew --stop` to recognize the new `$PATH`.
+If that doesn't work, you may need to restart your machine.
-- If build fails because cargo build compiler fails, make sure submodules are updated using git submodule update.
+- If build fails because of rust compiler fails, make sure submodules are updated using `git submodule update`.
 - If protobuf 26.0 or earlier is detected, upgrade to the latest protobuf release.

 ### Test